The Rockefeller Center Public Art Tour

 - One of the leading figurative sculptors of the 20th century had his work cut in half at the center

 - Find out about a well known artist who had been Rodin's assistant, his work was dismissed and he was insulted by the management of Rockefeller Center.
 He sued the center and won.
-Later members of the Rockefeller family personally contacted him and commissioned him for two wood statues still a part of Rockefeller Center
+Later members of the Rockefeller family personally contacted him and commissioned him for three wood statues still a part of Rockefeller Center

 - Find out about the world famous artist who had his work destroyed by Rockefeller Center

-Along with the works of such widely acclaimed sculptors and painters as: 1890 - 1970, was the in house sculptor for Rockefeller Center with over 8 works including: "Atlas"; "Wisdom, Knowledge, Light and Sound" Paul Manship 1885 - 1966, has exhibits at the Metropolitan Museum of Art, NY; The Woodrow Wilson Memorial; The Detroit Art Institute; the Art Institute in Chicago, and works at the League of Nations in Geneva, Switzerland and at the Musee de Luxenbough in Paris, France and more
+Paul Manship 1885 - 1966, has exhibits at the Metropolitan Museum of Art, NY; The Woodrow Wilson Memorial; The Detroit Art Institute; the Art Institute in Chicago, and works at the League of Nations in Geneva, Switzerland and at the Musee de Luxenbough in Paris, France and more

 Jose Sert 1876 - 1945, has exhibits at the League of Nations, Geneva, Switzerland and had works at The Waldorf Astoria, NY and more)